maelfabien/maelfabien.github.io/_posts/2019-7-1-Explainability.md

 ### Interaction plots

 We can represent the interaction effect for two features and the effect on the SHAP Value they have.
-This can be done by plotting a dependence plot between of the interaction values.
+This can be done by plotting a dependence plot between the interaction values.
 Let's take another random example in which we consider the interaction between the age and the white blood cells, and the effect this has on the SHAP interaction values :

 ```
 shap.dependence_plot(